Destinations

 Planning Around the Great Migration

 The famous Mara River crossings take place in the northern Serengeti and Masai Mara between July and October, when herds push north into Kenya.
-The calving season on the southern Serengeti plains around Ndutu runs January to March, bringing extraordinary predator action as lions, cheetah and hyaena follow the newborns.
+The calving season on the southern Serengeti plains around Ndutu runs January to March, bringing intense predator action as lions, cheetah and hyaena follow the newborns.
 Both are worth planning a trip around, and both require different positioning.
 Our month-by-month safari calendar shows exactly where the herds are through the year.

 Plan Your Migration Safari